 - Forest disease reduction (insect & pest treatment)

 - Forest stand improvement (pre-commercial thinning, ladder-fuel reduction, slash disposal on non-residential property only)

 Note: Those with 310 violations within the past 10 years may not apply for Cost-Share awards.

 Changes to 2018 Weed Funding: Missoula Conservation District will no longer directly fund weed control projects.
 Instead, the District will now offer a matched grant through Missoula County Weed District’s 2018 Landowner Grant.
 Applicants may be eligible to receive up to $1,000 in matched funds for priority 1 and 2 weed control, as listed on the Weed District website.
 Weed District grant applications do not follow the Missoula Conservation District Cost-Share application timeline.
-Please visit the Weed District website or call 258-4200 for more information and application deadline.
+Weed District pre-applications are due December 1, 2017.
+Visit the Weed District website for more information.